lucax88x/PrimitiveObsession/README.md

-AutoFac and Primitive obsession: how I learned to love the injection of configuration parameters
+Autofac and Primitive obsession: how I learned to love the injection of configuration parameters
 ================================================================================================

-Registering components in AutoFac is straightforward, as long as no primitive dependencies are involved.
+Registering components in Autofac is straightforward, as long as no primitive dependencies are involved.
 This post describes a technique for dealing with primitive dependencies, such as connection strings, URLs and configuration parameters in general.

 ## The ordinary case